 TGbe editor: Please modify the last three paragraphs in this subclause (on page 246 in 11beD3.0) as follows:

 (#17587,17588)The DL TID Bitmap Valid subfield is set to 1 to indicate that the Restricted TWT DL TID Bitmap field is valid.
-The DL TID Bitmap Valid subfield is set to 0 to indicate that the DL traffic of all the TIDs mapped in DL to the link in on which the an R-TWT membership is being setup, is identified as latency sensitive traffic, and the Restricted TWT DL TID Bitmap field is reserved.
+The DL TID Bitmap Valid subfield is set to 0 to indicate that the DL traffic of all the TIDs mapped in DL to the link in on which the R-TWT membership indicated by the TWT element is being setup, is identified as latency sensitive traffic, and the Restricted TWT DL TID Bitmap field is reserved.

 (#17587,17588)The UL TID Bitmap Valid subfield is set to 1 to indicate that the Restricted TWT UL TID Bitmap field is valid.
-The UL TID Bitmap Valid subfield is set to 0 to indicate that the UL traffic of all the TIDs mapped in UL to the link in on which the an R-TWT membership is being setup, is identified as latency sensitive traffic, and the Restricted TWT UL TID Bitmap field is reserved.
+The UL TID Bitmap Valid subfield is set to 0 to indicate that the UL traffic of all the TIDs mapped in UL to the link in on which the R-TWT membership indicated by the TWT element is being setup, is identified as latency sensitive traffic, and the Restricted TWT UL TID Bitmap field is reserved.

 (#17589)The Restricted TWT DL TID Bitmap and Restricted TWT UL TID Bitmap subfields specify the TID(s) that are identified by the R-TWT scheduling AP or the R-TWT scheduled STA as latency sensitive traffic streams in the downlink and uplink direction, respectively.
 A value of 1 at bit position k in the either bitmap indicates that TID k is classified as latency sensitive traffic stream for the direction the bitmap corresponds to.
 A value of 0 at bit position k in the either bitmap indicates that TID k is not classified as latency sensitive traffic stream for the direction the bitmap corresponds to.